adswa/multimatch_gaze/paper.md

 similarities in the eyetracking data of the studyforrest dataset [@studyforrest].

-The software is available as a github repository [@multimatch].
+The software is available as a github repository [@multimatch] and as a python package via pip.

 # Acknowledgements